 Codingal is founded by two IIT alumnus who believes that every kid should fall in love with coding and should be able to create whatever they imagine, whether games, apps, characters, or anything that falls into a kid’s mind.

 The best part about Codingal is that they would not insist on you by calling thousand of times to purchase the course, but they offer a free class so that you can decide whether you want to go for the paid courses or not.

 The fact that coding is a must-have skill that our kids need to learn if they want to thrive and get ahead of everyone else in the future, but here the catch is that coding should never be tedious for the kids, it should be always fun and exciting.

-So it becomes essential to choose the right coding platform for your kids to learn and have fun at the same time.
+So it’s essential to choose the right platform that provides online coding classes for your kids to learn and have fun at the same time.